Cascais - Things to Do in Cascais

 Travel Tips

 Transportation: Take the scenic CP urban train from Lisbon's Cais do Sodré station directly to Cascais (40 minutes, €2.25).
-Purchase a rechargeable Viva Viagem card for seamless travel.
+Purchase a rechargeable Viva Viagem card for smooth travel.
 Within Cascais, rent bikes or use the efficient local bus network to reach Sintra and surrounding beaches.

 Money: Portugal uses the Euro.
 Most restaurants and shops accept cards, but carry cash for small beach bars and markets.
 Tipping 10% is appreciated but not mandatory.
 ATMs are widely available, though beware of dynamic currency conversion fees at tourist areas.